Welcome to St. Aloysius’ Family Faith Formation Page!

-All families with children entering grades K-8 can participate and those families with children who do not attend Catholic school are welcome and encouraged to enroll.
+All families with children entering grades K-8 can participate and those families with children who do not attend Catholic school are especially expected to enroll.
 Those preparing to receive sacraments must be enrolled in a faith formation program or be attending a Catholic school.

 Did you say families?
 Don’t you mean children or students?

-When reading these assertions from the Catechism of the Catholic Church, the roles of the family and parish in their partnership in the faith formation of children are evident.
+When reading these assertions from the Catechism of the Catholic Church and papal exhortations, the roles of the family and parish in their partnership in the faith formation of children are evident.
 Parents are the primary educators while the parish community holds a supporting role in inviting, educating, mentoring, and walking with children on their journey into full membership of the Church.
 While PSR, CCD, RE… have always been about supporting parents, Family Faith Formation is a response to the needs of families in our time in our culture and in our world, today!

 What are the fees?

 Our registration fee is $65 per family.
 Fees include a Parent Guide and Activity Book per family with additional Activity Books available, as requested, for an additional fee of $15/book.
 Depending on how a family wishes to use the Activity Book, only one may be necessary.
-There are no additional sacramental preparation fees with the exception of fees for attending the DragonSlayer Retreat ($30) for First Communicants and for the multi-day Confirmation retreat to Damascus Mission Camp.
+At this time, there are no additional sacramental preparation fees for materials with the exception of fees for attending the DragonSlayer Retreat ($30) for First Communicants and for the multi-day Confirmation retreat to Damascus Mission Camp ($85) in Centerburg, OH.

-- All parish families are encouraged to register.
+All parish families are encouraged to register.
 Income based scholarships are available based on need.
 Every family is welcome.

 At what age should we begin?

-Hopefully, you’ve been forming healthy faith habits over the past four or five years—praying with your child(ren), attending Mass, and modeling a Christian lifestyle—but, even if these aren’t all habits yet, this is a great time to start.
-Register by completing the form and submit payment.
+Hopefully, you’ve been forming healthy faith habits over the past four or five years—praying with your child(ren), attending Mass, and modeling a Christian lifestyle—but, even if these aren’t all habits yet, this is a great time to start!
+Register by following this link to complete the form and submit payment.
 Call the parish office for assistance.
 We are looking forward to supporting your family as you grow in faith and relationship with Jesus Christ.

 How long are students in the parish faith formation program?

-The Sophia Press A Family of Faith formation program is designed with students from K-8 in mind and the program begins in early September and finishes in late April/early May.
+The Family Faith Formation program is designed with students from K-8 in mind and the program begins in late August/early September and finishes in late April/early May.

 As Catholics, we are never done learning and growing in our relationship with God the Father who loved us into being.
-When our youth prepare for Confirmation, we help them to understand that they are just beginning their Catholic Faith journey as they receive the sacramental grace that fortifies them and fully initiates them into the Faith, but this is far from the end or a graduation of their faith formation.
-This is truly the first step in governing their personal faith journey and much guidance and accompaniment is needed in supporting their spiritual development and overall well-being.
+When our youth prepare for Confirmation, we help them to understand that they are just beginning their Catholic Faith journey as they receive the sacramental grace that fortifies them and fully initiates them into the Faith, but this is far from the end of their faith formation.
+The Gifts of the Holy Spirit open their hearts to be docile–willing to be taught–and much guidance and accompaniment remains needed in supporting their spiritual development and overall well-being.

 When do the formation sessions meet?

 - Each family will be provided a Parent’s Guide and a Student Activity Book.
 These are not really individual workbooks but are more of a collection of activities for families to choose from.
-You may have more than one student activity book if it suits your family needs better and you may even request one per child, if needed.
-Those with more than one younger student or with two-parent households, will likely desire two.
+You may request to purchase a second or third additional activity book for $15 each if you desire this for your family/household needs.
+Those with more than one younger student or with two-parent households, will likely desire to purchase additional books.

-- Families will have lots of flexibility to choose how, when, and what they do for each month’s lessons based on their interests and schedules.
-The goal is to keep Christ at the center of everything, to practice faith together, to experience faith in new ways, to learn about God and Jesus through prayer and through others.
-Families will come to know God our loving Father, Jesus a true friend and our savior, and the Holy Spirit our guide and counselor, in new ways.
+- Families will have flexibility to choose how, when, and what they do for each month’s lessons based on their interests and schedules.
+The goal is to keep Christ at the center of everything, to practice faith together, to experience faith in new ways, and to learn about God and Jesus through prayer and through others.
+Families will come to know God–our loving Father, Jesus a true friend and our Savior, and the Holy Spirit our guide and counselor, in new ways.
 The desire is to KNOW God!

-- Sacrament Prep: There will be additional meeting requirements for sacrament preparation which will be shared with those involved.
-These will include meetings for sacramental instruction, prayer, experiences, activities, and logistics regarding the sacrament(s) that will be received.
-Where possible, some of these sessions will be held during the same Sunday morning times, especially pertaining to 8th graders preparing for Confirmation with their catechist or the DRE.
+- Sacrament Prep: There will be additional meeting requirements for sacrament preparation which will be shared with those registered.
+These will include meetings for sacramental instruction, prayer, faith experiences, activities, and logistics regarding the sacrament(s) that will be received.

 What is the curriculum?

-Additionally, we are fortunate as a diocese to have been gifted a wonderful treasury of faith resources through the FORMED app.
+FORMED.org: Several years ago, we were fortunate as a diocese to have been gifted a wonderful treasury of faith resources through the FORMED app.
 Our parish has opted to continue to purchase this service as a supporting resource for all parishioners to live and grow in faith.
 Much like Netflix, Hulu, or other streaming services, FORMED offers a variety of exciting and informative Catholic programming options for the entire family.
 There are truly some binge-worthy options to enjoy and some of the programs will be used to enhance the learning sessions and sacrament preparation.
 Please sign-up to take full advantage of this gift.

 How is God calling you to share your faith with others?

-Contact the Director of Religious Education and Youth Formation, if you...
+Contact the Director of Religious Education if you...

-- Have a child(ren) who wants to receive the sacraments of Holy Eucharist, Reconciliation, or Confirmation and needs preparation.
+- Have a child(ren) who wants to receive the sacraments of Baptism, Holy Eucharist, Reconciliation, or Confirmation and need preparation

 - Would like to help with the religious formation of our parish children including youth, middle grade students, or adolescents